Naryn Region: Divisions

 The Naryn Region is divided administratively into one city of regional significance (Naryn) and five districts:

 Naryn Region contains no cities of district significance and no urban-type settlements.

 Demographics

 The population of Naryn Region, according to the Population and Housing Census of 2009 amounted to 245.3 thousand (enumerated de facto population) or 257.8 thousand (de jure population).
 The region's population estimate for the beginning of 2021 was 292,140.

 Ethnic composition

 According to the 2009 Census, the ethnic composition of the Naryn Region (de jure population) was:

 Basic socio-economic indicators

-The economically active population of Naryn Region in 2009 was 106,673, of which 96,862 employed and 9,811 (9.2%) unemployed.
+The economically active population of Naryn Region in 2009 was 106,673, of which 96,862 were employed and 9,811 (9.2%) were unemployed.